enum

 spacing

-The spacing between the items of a wide (non-tight) enumeration.
+The spacing between the items of the enumeration.

 Default: auto